MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-security-key-windows.md

 ---
-title: Passwordless security key sign-in Windows
+title: FIDO2 security key sign-in to Windows
-description: Learn how to enable passwordless security key sign-in to Microsoft Entra ID using FIDO2 security keys
+description: Learn how to enable passwordless security key sign-in to Windows with Microsoft Entra ID using FIDO2 security keys

 ms.service: entra-id
 ms.subservice: authentication
 ms.topic: how-to
-ms.date: 01/29/2023
+ms.date: 03/06/2024

 ms.author: justinha
 author: justinha
 manager: amycolannino
 ms.reviewer: librown, aakapo
 ---
-# Enable passwordless security key sign-in to Windows 10 devices with Microsoft Entra ID
+# Enable FIDO2 security key sign-in to Windows 10 and 11 devices with Microsoft Entra ID

-This document focuses on enabling FIDO2 security key based passwordless authentication with Windows 10 devices.
-At the end of this article, you will be able to sign in to both your Microsoft Entra ID and Microsoft Entra hybrid joined Windows 10 devices with your Microsoft Entra account using a FIDO2 security key.
+This document focuses on enabling FIDO2 security key based passwordless authentication with Windows 10 and 11 devices.
+At the end of this article, you will be able to sign in to both your Microsoft Entra ID and Microsoft Entra hybrid joined Windows devices with your Microsoft Entra account using a FIDO2 security key.

 ## Requirements